-The Capstone Project, EDUC 5910 Applied Professional Inquiry, is completed by all M.Ed. students as the final course in a student's program of study.
+The Capstone Project, EDUC 5910 Applied Professional Inquiry, is completed by all M.Ed. students as the final course in a student's program of study after all courses have successfully been completed.
 It offers students the opportunity to apply the knowledge and research skills attained in the program.
+No other courses can be taken concurrently.